 How can I apply for my family or friends?

-You can perfectly apply for friends or family.
-Just make sure to have all the required documents (you can see above in this article).
+You can apply for friends or family by making sure to have all the required documents (you can see above in this article).
 If you are applying for only one friend or family member, just apply here introducing his or her data.
-In case you need to apply for more than one person, you can do so by clicking on ‘Add new applicant’ in the application form and completing the data required.
+In case you need to apply for more than one person, you can do so by clicking on ‘Add new applicant’ in the application form and completing the information required.

 What can I do if I make a mistake in my application?

 If you made a mistake when entering your data online then please contact our customer service representatives as soon as possible via online chat to assist you.